repinvv/TestingContext/README.md

     Given condition 'TaxExists' is broken
 ```
 To implement such a behavior, any filter can be registered in the "Background" section with a key, and then "inverted" in the specific scenario.
-So, for a happy path the filter evaluates to true for a insurance having a needed assignment(same for tax), and when you invert it,
+So, for a happy path the filter evaluates to true for an insurance having a needed assignment(same for tax), and when you invert it,
-it evaluates to true for a insurance that does not have one.
+it evaluates to true for an insurance that does not have one.

 # Logging a search failure
 Sometimes, when many conditions are specified, it is not that obvious why the search does not yield any results.
 For that case there is an option to display the filter which invalidated the search last.